Biography of an ageing blob

-To many people's surprise (my astonishment) I have published seven books.
-Three biographical which relate our boating adventures and four novels.
+To many people's surprise I have published five books.
+Three biographical which relate our boating adventures and two novels - to date

 The truth is that it took till well into my sixth decade to have something worth writing about.
 Previously I could have written about all my business successes, but that could be covered in one sentence, phrase even.